The Workload Impact Systemic Evaluation System

 The more you practice tuning into your body and using the WISE system, the better you will become at finessing the nuances of training.
 Ultimately, this means more fun, less pain and fatigue, and goal-crushing results.

 One last thing…and it’s the volume of training.
-Volume is the total amount of training performed over a given time period, such as a week for an example (but you can use any time frame).
+Volume is the total amount of training performed over a given time period, such as a week for example (but you can use any time frame).
 It is usually identified by multiplying duration (how long or much) times frequency (how often) of training (V = D x F).
 Volume can be measured in miles or kilometers, minutes and hours, total watts, or total weight lifted (sets x reps x pounds or kilos).
 There are many examples of what this measure would look like but the most basic would be: if you train for 1 hour per session, 5 days per week, your weekly volume is 5 hours.
+I always have all my athletes record volume on a weekly and monthly basis.

 You’ll be amazed how useful the WISE system is for helping you to get the most out of your training and athletic performance.
 You and your coach (or your inner self if you are self-coached) can use the data to learn which types of training sessions work best for you, or which ones are easiest or hardest.
 You can graph out WISE ratings over time and notice if your program design is on point.
 Seeing lots of adjustments suggests the overall plan requires more tweaking to specifically fit your needs.
 A lack of results in KPI’s could indicate you aren’t getting after it enough.
 You will be able to see where your training is working or not, and what needs attention.
 It all becomes more clear…when you are WISE.